renovatebot/renovate/docs/usage/self-hosted-configuration.md

 - You want to run Renovate on every repository the bot has access to
 - You want to skip all onboarding PRs

+TODO: I think this is not really what we want to say here, is it?
+I've changed the sentence into a ordered list, to make clear what the old sentence actually said.

 ## onboardingBranch

 Note that this setting is independent of `branchPrefix`.